Football’s future? Quarterbacks training with virtual reality

 In about a minute, he runs through a handful of plays.
 He checks his receivers.
 He decodes defensive coverages.
 And he makes split-second decisions about where to throw the football.

 "I felt like I was in the future putting this thing on - something that you would see on TV shows," Buchanan said with a wide grin.

 Getting a few "mental reps" has never been easier at Ole Miss.
 The Rebels are one of a growing number of football programs that are trying out virtual reality technology.
 It helps in addition to work on the field.

 Buchanan is one of three Ole Miss quarterbacks.
 They are competing for the starting job this fall.
 Part of their offseason program has been 10 tests on the simulator.
 The tests include 20 plays each.

-"You do it over and over again.
-Watching where guys go and seeing where windows open up on certain plays," Buchanan said.
+"You do it over and over again, watching where guys go and seeing where windows open up on certain plays," Buchanan said.
 "It is pretty much what you see on the field."

 Ole Miss is using a program developed by EON Sports.
-The company is a part of EON Reality.
+The company is a division of EON Reality.
 It is based in California.
 UCLA, Kansas, Syracuse, the Tampa Bay Buccaneers and about 100 high schools are among EON's clients.
 Brendan Reilly is the company's 28-year-old CEO.
 He says more potential clients are in the works and interest has been high.

 He said once the base system is installed, changing, adding or deleting plays is not too difficult.

 There is also a version of the simulator that uses real-life footage from the quarterback's view instead of a video game simulation.
 Ratliff said that version makes things more realistic.
 But once the video is taken, there is no way to change the play without filming another one.